teamniteo/handbook/2_Operations/user-stories.md

 ### Backlog

-After a User Story in `Estimation` pipeline has been voted upon, the Scrum master checks for consensus on the Story points and sets the estimation to that value then moves the User Story to the top of the `Backlog` pipeline.
+After a User Story in **Estimation** pipeline has been voted upon, the project lead checks for consensus on the Story points and sets the estimation to that value then moves the User Story to the **Backlog** pipeline.

-With a well-defined Story and Story points, the User Story is now ready to be included in the next sprint.
+With a well-defined Story and Story points, the User Story is now ready to be worked on.

 ## Assignment